Edge precoloring extension of hypercubes: Proof of Theorem

-Suppose now that $e_1$ and $e'$ lie in the same dimensional matching, $M_1$ say.
-Then $e_1$ and $e'$ is contained in a $4$-cycle of $F$.
-Suppose that the edges of this cycle are in $M_1 \cup M_3$.
-If $M_3 \cap E(F)$ contains no $\varphi$-precolored edge, then $e_1$ is contained in a $4$-cycle such that no vertex of this cycle is incident with another $\varphi$-precolored edge.
-On the other hand, if $M_3 \cap E(F)$ contains some precolored edge, then $e_1$ is contained in a $6$-cycle $C_2$ not containing $e'$, but two other precolored edges colored $1$.
-Moreover, no vertex of $C_2$ is incident to a precolored edge that is not in $C_2$.
-Thus there is a proper edge coloring $h_2$ of $C_2$ with colors $1$ and $2$ that agrees with $\varphi_1$.

-The coloring $h_2$ can be extended to a partial proper edge coloring of $Q_{d-1}$ satisfying (i)-(iii) by using Claim \ref{cl:cycle} as above. \end{proof}

-We continue the proof of the lemma.
-Let $\varphi_1$ be the restriction of $\varphi$ to $H_1$, and let $f_1$ be a partial proper edge coloring of $H_1$ satisfying the conditions (i)-(iii) of Claim \ref{cl:PartCol}.
+Finally, let us consider the case when $e_1$ is precolored $1$ under $\varphi$.
+Let $\varphi_1$ be the restriction of $\varphi$ to $H_1$.
+By Lemma \ref{cl:PartCol}, there is a partial proper edge coloring $f_1$ of $H_1$ satisfying the conditions (i)-(iii) of Lemma \ref{cl:PartCol}.
 Let $E'$ be the set of edges colored under $f_1$.
 The graph $H_1 -E'$ has maximum degree $d-2$ so the coloring $f_1$ can be extended to a proper $d$-edge coloring $f'_1$ of $H_1$ by using K\"onig's edge coloring theorem.
 Let $f'_2$ be the corresponding coloring of $H_2$, except that we interchange colors on the $(1,2)$-colored cycle containing $e_2$.
 Note that for every vertex $x$ of $H_1$, the same colors appear at $x$ under $f'_1$ and at the corresponding vertex of $H_2$ under $f'_2$.
 Moreover, $f'_1$ and $f'_2$ agrees with $\varphi$.
 Hence, $\varphi$ is extendable.